juliapaesv/Archive-Compressor---ALG-II/README.md

-# Archive-Compressor - ALG II
+# Archive Compressor - ALG II
 Algorithms assignment in archive compression using the LZW algorithm.

 *UFMG, 2024*.